19hours/sg-statutes/Acts/Securities and Futures Act.md

 293\.—(1) The Authority may, where it thinks it necessary or expedient in the interests of the public or a section of the public or for the protection of investors, issue directions by notice in writing either of a general or specific nature to —

-(a) where a collective investment scheme is constituted as a corporation, the corporation;
+(a) where a collective investment scheme is constituted as a corporation, VCC or sub-fund of a VCC, the corporation or VCC, as the case may be;

+[Act 44 of 2018 wef 14/01/2020]

-(b) the manager, trustee, or representative for a collective investment scheme; or
+(b) the manager, trustee, custodian or representative for a collective investment scheme; or

+[Act 44 of 2018 wef 14/01/2020]

 (c) any class of such persons referred to in paragraph (a) or (b).